our story

 How do we fund our reserve management program?

-The only source of funding for FOSTER is through the contributions made by residents, property owners and conservation minded people.
+The only source of funding for FOSTER is through the contributions made by residents, property owners and conservation minded people and by fundraising events and talks arranged by FOSTER.

-Operational costs are about R100 000 per annum, amounting to R330 per hectare.
+Operational costs are about R500 000 per annum.